Analysis: UW men clobber USC in 32-point blowout, but where was this team in Pac-12 opener upset loss?

 USC’s 40 points were the fewest for a UW opponent in a Pac-12 game since the Huskies beat Oregon State 50-40 on Feb.
 10, 1996.
 The Trojans shot 13 of 65 from the field, including 2 of 15 on three-pointers.

-It wasn’t a perfect game for the Huskies, but it’s easy to overlook their 18 turnovers in a game in which they collect a season-high 14 steals and force 22 turnovers.
+It wasn’t a perfect game for the Huskies, but it’s easy to overlook their 18 turnovers in a game in which they collected a season-high 14 steals and force 22 turnovers.

-However, UW is in an eight-team tie for third place.
+Instead, UW is in an eight-team tie for third place.

-The unexpected home loss puts pressure on the defending Pac-12 regular-season champions to capture an early road sweep when Washington travels to Stanford and California this week.
+The unexpected home defeat puts pressure on the defending Pac-12 regular-season champions to capture an early road sweep when Washington travels to Stanford and California this week.

-Last season, the Huskies were 7-2 in conference road games, including a 4-0 start with wins at Utah, Colorado, Oregon and Oregon State.
-Washington split last year’s road trip to the Bay Area, including a 62-61 win at Stanford and a 76-73 defeat at Cal.
+Last season, the Huskies were 7-2 in conference road games, including a 4-0 start with victories at Utah, Colorado, Oregon and Oregon State.
+Washington split the trip last year to the Bay Area, posting a 62-61 victory at Stanford and a 76-73 defeat at Cal.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.